Email FacebookTwitterMenu burgerClose thin

 Tips for Dividing Marital Property

-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+• Many financial advisors specialize in the final implications of divorce.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • The question of what happens to someone’s pension when he or she goes through a divorce can be a contentious issue.
 Learn more about how to handle this potentially difficult matter.